SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenet_Node_Switch_Manager.md

 ## About

-This driver makes it possible to plan jobs containing nodes that need to be switched.
+This connector makes it possible to plan jobs containing nodes that need to be switched.
 Once a task has been planned, a **scheduled** **task** is created.
 The different nodes that can be switched are retrieved via SOAP messages to a specific headend DMA.
 The scheduled tasks will execute an **Interactive** **Automation Script,** which in turn will execute another **Automation Script** that takes care of the actual switching of the nodes.
 Once a job has been completed, another **Automation Script** is activated which creates and emails a **Report** of the job that has been completed.

-## Installation and configuration
+## Configuration

-### Creation
+### Connections

+#### HTTP Connection - Main

-This driver uses an **HTTP** connection and needs the following user information:
+This connector uses an **HTTP** connection and requires the following input during element creation:

 **SERIAL CONNECTION**: